gtorisson/Hepscan_2022/README.md

-## Hepscan 2022
+# Hepscan

+### *Project Description*

-This is a project studying agreement and reliability of transient elastography
+Hepscan is a research project aiming to determine agreement and reliability of repeated measurements of liver stiffness using transient elastography.

-Author GUSTAV TORISSON

-Started in 23rd July 2022